top of page

 Ensuring quality

-Nick has 27 years’ experience as a consultant spinal and bone health consultant and has annual GMC mandated appraisals that ensure he maintains his knowledge and skills at levels that are needed to fulfil his clinical role.
+Nick has 29 years’ experience as a consultant spinal and bone health consultant and has annual GMC mandated appraisals that ensure he maintains his knowledge and skills at levels that are needed to fulfil his clinical role.
 His bone health knowledge has been accumulated from the time he was training in London in the 1990s and he has published and lectured on bone biology extensively since then.
 REMS training is formally conducted in Lecce, Italy at the home of Echolight.
-This consists of a three-day practical and classroom program.
+This consists of a three-day practical and classroom programme.
 The practical component is held in the rheumatology hospital in Lecce where hands-on training with patients who are being actively treated means REMS scans can be carried out under supervision of a trainer.
 During the classroom sessions the unique core technology of REMS is taught along with the key features that REMS and DEXA share.
 At the end of the course an exam is taken and only after completion of the full course and success in the exam can the practitioner be certified.
 Nick achieved certification in July 2018 having performed 19 REMS scan and after passing the exam with no wrong answers.
-On return to the UK, he set up the OsteoscanUK REMS service and for the first six weeks offered free scans to any patients, staff, colleagues or friends who wished to avail themselves so that he could rapidly climb what he recognised would be the continuing learning curve.
-By mid-September 2018, after completing a further 123 REMS scans analysis of test / retest data indicated that he had achieved competence in carrying out REMS bone densitometry following which OsteoscanUK was launched as a commercial service.
-Ongoing quality assessment within OsteoscanUK takes two forms.
-The equipment is formally calibrated every six months using the specific Echolight calibration phantom and software.
-REMS scanning quality maintenance is ensured by ongoing audit of all scans to assess their compliance with the ISCD quality criteria for bone densitometry.
+In November 2024 Nick recertified his REMS technology credentials and has been accredited as an Echolight "Train the Trainers" professional.